 This date may not reflect recent changes in individual terms.

 Editorial note: Credit Karma receives compensation from third-party advertisers, but that doesn’t affect our editors’ opinions.
 Our third-party advertisers don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.

 Written by: Sarah Brady

-- Best for travel and sign-up bonus: Platinum Card® from American Express
+- Best for travel: Platinum Card® from American Express

-- Best for cash back: Blue Cash Preferred® Card from American Express
+- Best for groceries: Blue Cash Preferred® Card from American Express

 - Best for no annual fee: Blue Cash Everyday® Card from American Express

 - Best for business cash back: American Express® Blue Business Cash Card